maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Removal of Legacy Code

 Old code tends to clutter stylesheets.
-Rather than delete obsolete/legacy styles, or leave them within working stylesheets, it might be useful to create a graveyard stylesheet; graveyard.sass, where such styles are accessible (just in case) until ultimately disposed of.
+Rather than delete obsolete/legacy styles, or leave them within working stylesheets, I graveyard them in a file called *graveyard.sass* or *scratch.sass*, where these styles are accessible (just in case) until they are ultimately disposed of.

 #### Group Styles